-If you’re looking for a new kitchen, you’re likely to want to get the best balance of price and quality.
-The trouble is, there are so many kitchen brands available that comparison can be difficult.
-So, how do Symphony Kitchens compare in price & quality to all the other brands & is it possible to get a better kitchen for your money?
+If you’re looking for a new kitchen, you’re likely to want to get the best balance of price vs quality.
+The trouble is, there are so many brands available that comparison can be difficult.
+So, how do Symphony Kitchens compare in price & quality to other brands & is it possible to get a better kitchen for your money?

 How do Symphony Kitchens compare in price?

 The most obvious comparison to make in price is with the big high street chains and trade only suppliers.
 These generally sell on the strength of low price.
-However, Symphony Kitchens compare fairly well to them and sell for very similar prices.
+Symphony Kitchens are usually similar in price to these places.

 How do Symphony Kitchens compare in quality?

-In terms of quality, Symphony Kitchens are a little better than what you’ll find in the high street chains and trade only suppliers.
-So, for example, the chipboard used will be better quality than the chipboard used by the chains & trade only suppliers.
-This means, their cabinets will be more durable & will last longer.
-The doors they use will also tend to be higher quality than those used by the chains & trade only suppliers.
+In terms of quality, Symphony Kitchens are slightly better than what you’ll find in the high street chains and trade only suppliers.
+So, for example, the chipboard used will be better slightly better quality than what the chains & trade only suppliers use.
+This means, the cabinets will be more durable & should last a bit longer.
+The doors they use will also be slightly higher quality than those used by the chains & trade only suppliers.
 So, where as a kitchen from the chains or trade only suppliers is likely to last about 5 years, a Symphony kitchen should last more like 7-10 years.

-For more info on Symphony Kitchens, visit their website – https://www.symphony-group.co.uk/products/fitted-kitchens/
+For more info on Symphony, visit their website – https://www.symphony-group.co.uk/products/fitted-kitchens/